germanramos/wp-firebase-push-notification/README.md

 ## Description

  Notify your users of new posts with Firebase cloud messaging (FCM) for Android and iOS.
-Sends a FCM/push notification when a post is published for the first time.
+Sends a FCM/push notification when a post is published for the first time or updated.

 ## Requires